 It was very intense.
 By that I mean I had to absorb a lot of information in a very short period of time and also meet a lot of new people with different personalities.
 Three months passed like a blink of an eye to me.
 I have stayed close with four classmates.

 What was the biggest challenge when you were studying here?

 It was when I realized that programming involves a lot of communication with people.
 I wanted to learn to code so I can stop working with people but instead, I had to accept that a certain part of your work will always involve others.
 Programming is artistic work and you have to find a way to make compromises and accept other ideas.

 How long did it take you to find a job?

 I gave myself some time to relax so it took me a month to find it.
 I spent one month just sending CVs and going to interviews.

-What was the first job that you’ve got?
+What was the first job that you got after the bootcamp?

 I was a frontend developer in a team of 7 people.
 We were receiving a lot of data from the backend.
 It was an international project in finance.
-It was easy to jump in, the only thing that was a little bit difficult was that I needed to communicate in the Czech language.
+It was easy to jump in, the only thing that was a little bit difficult was that I needed to communicate in Czech.

 What was your second job?